What To Do When Your Friend Is In An Abusive Relationship

-In the United States, more than 10 million adults experience domestic violence annually, according to the National Coalition Against Domestic Violence, and even more people may be at risk right now, with COVID-19 keeping people at home.
+In the UK, more than 2.4 million adults experience domestic violence annually, according to the Crime Survey for England and Wales, and even more people may be at risk right now, with COVID-19 keeping people at home.
 Being friends with someone who's experiencing partner abuse can be terrifying — and frustrating, since it can be hard to know what you can do to help.

 We turned to Angela Lee, director of loveisrespect, a project of the National Domestic Violence Hotline that aims to support young people in abusive relationships, for help.
 She notes that abuse can come in many different forms — physical, emotional, verbal — and that as such, no two abusive relationships look the same, and there are no blanket strategies that work in all situations.
 But she gave Refinery29 some general advice about how to be there for a friend who you suspect or know is experiencing domestic violence.